rhome-noir/expense-tracker_python/README.md

 # Expense Tracker (Python🐍)
-An expense tracker program made in python.
+An expense tracker program made in python that saves any expenses into an cvs file.

+Features:
+- Add / View expenses, categories, and costs
+- Expenses saves in csv automatically
+- Easy lightweight codebase

+Future Improvements
+- Build GUI in pyside6
+- Add Accounts
+- Incorporate AI